The Museum is closed while we prepare new exhibits.

 Here is the story of a man they called Toledo's "radio wizard" written by Lou Hebert.
 Click here to read.

-As we look forward to the 51st annual Old West End Festival learn more about the history and culture of this premier Toledo neighborhood in this audio interview with Associate Professor of History at BGSU, Douglas Forsythe.
+The annual Old West End Festival celebrates the history and culture of this premier Toledo neighborhood.
+You'll get some interesting insight in this audio interview with Associate Professor of History at BGSU, Douglas Forsythe.
 Click here to listen.

 Click here to watch the story on WTOL-TV